kristerkari/react-native-css-modules/docs/web-compatibility.md

 ### Step 6: Start Webpack development server and open the project in a browser

-Run `npm run web` in a terminal window and if there are no warnings, open `http://localhost:8080` in a web browser to see your React Native project running in a browser environment.
+Run `yarn web` in a terminal window and if there are no warnings, open `http://localhost:8080` in a web browser to see your React Native project running in a browser environment.